Jan 4 - "I don't exaggerate when I say there are more theories for what these

 could be than there are observed bursts," first author of the new

 study, Shami Chatterjee, told the BBC's Science in Action programme.

 Read more ›

 T. K. Daisy Leung, a graduate student in the Department of Astronomy

-Graduate Student, Jason Hofgartner, talks about his recent paper:
+Graduate Student, T. K. Daisy Leung, talks about her recent paper: